 Learning mobility in this T-Kit takes place in non-formal learning settings and in the landscape painted, among others, by the European learning mobility programmes, which include (but are not limited to) the European Solidarity Corps (with volunteering or jobs and traineeships), Erasmus+ (with youth exchanges or mobility of youth workers), Council of Europe mobility programmes (with study sessions or training courses) and other programmes (such as those providing work camps, or bilateral or regional mobility activities).
 They also encompass learning mobility activities implemented by many different local, national, European and international organisations that fit the above criteria.
-European programmes support and implement learning mobility activities of learning mobility activities, and the values and principles developed and implemented within them.
+European programmes support and implement learning mobility activities both strategically and practically.
+The policies the programmes are built on shape the format and priorities of learning mobility activities, and the values and principles developed and implemented within them.
 To complete this circle, the experiences of learning mobility activities, with their underlying values, have shaped professional (and sometimes even personal) development paths, as well as the actions, reflections, thoughts and writing of many people - including all three authors of this T-Kit.